Header image

 Post-doctoral Researcher

-Institute Of Physics, Johannes Gutenberg University Of Mainz
+Institute of Physics, University of Mainz

 Relaxation Dynamics of Entangled Linear Polymer Melts via Molecular Dynamics Simulations